HicResearch/TREEHOOSE/doc/operations/DataLake.md

 User personas involved: Researchers

-The researcher who was provided with read-only access to the data study *Dataset1* can now create a workspace with this study attached.
+The researcher who was provided with read-only access to the data study, e.g. *Dataset1*, can now create a workspace with this study attached.
 As a Researcher, select the study like in the image below.

 ![Data Usage - 8](../../res/images/data_lake/DataUsage-8.png)

-Then create a SWB workspace with any configuration available.
+Then create a SWB workspace with a suitable configuration that is available.
 An example is provided below.

 ![Data Usage - 9](../../res/images/data_lake/DataUsage-9.png)

-Open a connection to the workspace to check the study data is available and the shared dataset can be accessed.
+Open a connection to the workspace to check the study data is mounted and the shared dataset can be accessed.

 ![Data Usage - 10](../../res/images/data_lake/DataUsage-10.png)